Electromagnetic Signatures of Supermassive Binary Black Holes: Synchrotron, Self-Lensing Flares, and Jet Precession: Numerical Method

 \section{Numerical Method}

-We perform global 3D GRMHD simulations of a MAD torus perturbed by a secondary BH on a time-dependent binary spacetime.
+We perform global 3D GRMHD simulation runs of a MAD torus perturbed by a secondary BH in a time-dependent binary spacetime.
 We adopt geometric units with $G=c=M_1=1$, where $M_1$ is the primary BH mass.
 The secondary mass is fixed to $M_2=qM_1=0.1$, and we define $r_{\rm g}\equiv GM_1/c^2$ as the gravitational radius of the primary.
-Table~\ref{tab:sim_parameters} summarizes the run suite; all binary runs adopt $q=0.1$ and separation $d=30\,r_{\rm g}$.
+Throughout the paper, times written in units of ${\rm M}$ use this simulation mass unit, i.e., ${\rm M}\equiv M_1$.
+Table~\ref{tab:sim_parameters} summarizes the run suite; all binary runs adopt $q=0.1$ and are initialized with separation $d=30\,r_{\rm g}$.

 Following \cite{2024ApJ...967...70R}, we fix the primary BH at the coordinate origin and allow its spin axis, along with the corresponding jet and disk orientations, to precess due to spin-orbit coupling.
 We consider three binary configurations (runs~$\tt{VT}$, $\tt{CP}$, and $\tt{EP}$) and a single-BH baseline case (run~$\tt{BASE}$).
 Hereafter we refer to these configurations as runs~$\tt{VT}$, $\tt{CP}$, $\tt{EP}$, and $\tt{BASE}$ (Table~\ref{tab:sim_parameters}).
 Runs~$\tt{VT}$ and $\tt{CP}$ use a non-spinning primary ($a_1=0$) as controlled experiments: run~$\tt{VT}$ is a vertical impact orbit ($i=90^\circ$) and run~$\tt{CP}$ is a coplanar embedded orbit ($i=0^\circ$).
-Run~$\tt{EP}$ adopts high spins ($a_1=a_2=0.9375$) and an eccentric ($e=0.3$), initially $90^\circ$ tilted companion orbit, producing a strongly time-dependent, precessing configuration.
+Run~$\tt{EP}$ adopts high spins ($a_1=a_2=0.9375$) and an eccentric ($e=0.3$), initially $90^\circ$ tilted secondary-BH orbit, producing a strongly time-dependent, precessing configuration.
 To ensure a smooth dynamical transition, the simulation initially evolves a single primary BH.
-The secondary BH is then gradually introduced into the system, with its mass smoothly increasing from zero to $0.1\,\rm M$ during the interval $t = 10{,}000\,\rm M$ to $11{,}000\,\rm M$.
-Details of the GRMHD implementation are given in Appendix~\ref{app:grmhd}.
+The secondary BH is then gradually introduced into the system, with its mass smoothly increasing from zero to $M_2=0.1M_1$ during the interval $t = 10{,}000\,\rm M$ to $11{,}000\,\rm M$.
+This mass ramp is a numerical regularization rather than a physical mass-growth model.
+It avoids an impulsive metric, excision, and floor adjustment when the secondary BH is introduced, and all quantitative diagnostics used for the light curves and morphology analysis are measured well after the ramp interval.
+The GRMHD implementation, including the PN orbit, superposed Kerr--Schild metric, and mesh setup, is described in the following subsections.